Crosbie/username-distribution/README.md

 ## How to Use

-No matter what deployment option you choose below, ensure you set the environment variables described in the configuration section below.
+No matter what deployment option you choose below, ensure you set the environment variables described in the configuration section of this README.

 ### Deploy to OpenShift using NodeShift